kmbulebu/rpi-firewall/README.md

 #### Wireguard Peer Public Key

 Set to the Wireguard peer public key.
-In a Wireguard configuration file, this found under the `[Peer]` section, named `PublicKey`.
+In a Wireguard configuration file, this is found under the `[Peer]` section, named `PublicKey`.
 Typically, this is the public key of a VPN service provider.

 ```
 lan_vpn_wg_peer_public_key: